Notebook PEA - ManualThere is a good chance that you do not need this manual.

 Just extract the downloaded file and doubleclick the jar file (Windows) or the start file (Unix).
 If this does not work, read the first part of the manual.

-If the notebook PEA starts, you'll probably find your way without any instructions.
-If not, read the second part of the manual.
+If the Notebook PEA starts, you'll probably find your way without any instructions.
+If not, read the manual.

 1. Start the Jar Archive

 If you are familiar with jar archives, you can skip this part.

 You need a Java Runtime Environment (JRE) to run the program.
 On most systems there is at least one available (Open JDK, Oracle Java SE, Jamiga, CACAO, JamVM...).
 Normally you do not have to install anything, but if you can't start the program, take a look at Open JDK project or the Orcale Downloads.
 Oracles JRE is free available for most platforms and also - with a few exceptions - open source.

 Unpack the download fileIn most cases an archive manager opens when the file is clicked,